int-net/EminentResultsDatabase/README.md

 Combining the different models we have seen so far, we get a picture of what the totality of the information content looks like.
 This can be found in the diagram below:

 ![Eminent Vocabulary](./DocumentationResources/InformationModels/EminentVocabulary/Eminent%20Vocabulary.png)

+For those interested in linked data intgration, this diagram also shows how the EMINENT information model is alligned with SOSA, FOAF and ORG.

 ## How we apply the FAIR principles